corset.analysis#

 - property max_sensitivity_axis: int#

-The index \(i\) of the degree of freedom with maximal absolute sensitivity \(s_{ii}\).
+The index \(i\) of the degree of freedom with maximal sensitivity \(s_{ii}\).

 - property min_coupling_pair: tuple[int, int]#